-(1) The RFOPL expression has a (possibly empty) sequence of universal quantifiers as a left prefix, and these are the only quantifiers it can have.
-We call this sequence the quantifier part.
+- (1) The RFOPL expression has a (possibly empty) sequence of universal quantifiers as a left prefix, and these are the only quantifiers it can have.
+We call this sequence the quantifier part. - (2) The quantifier part will be followed by a predicate separated by a colon(:) (i.e., universal quantifier part : predicate).